w3c/wai-perspective-videos/_perspective-videos/captions.id.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "Sulih Teks Video"
+title: "Takarir Video"
-nav_title: "Sulih Teks Video"
+nav_title: "Takarir Video"
 lang: id      # Change "en" to the translated-language shortcode
 last_updated: 2023-11-20      # Put the date of this translation YYYY-MM-DD (with month in the middle)
 order: 6